30 LESS TOURISTY CHURCHES

 Église Saint-Vincent-de-Paul

-This church was constructed between 1844 and 1849, in a neoclassical style.
+This church was constructed in the 19th century, in a neo-Classical style.
 It features a striking façade with a large portico supported by Corinthian columns, and its interior is adorned with beautiful stained glass windows and intricate decorations.

 🏞️ Google Images Overview – Exterior